ronket/ronket/README.md

-## Hi, I'm Ron!
+## Hi!
+I'm Ron 👋

-#### About me:
+### About me:

 I'm a CS student at the Hebrew University.
-For more, visit my LinkedIn!
+For more, you're welcome to visit my LinkedIn!

 #### Software Development Projects: